mlkornhauser/550_Final/_posts/2020-12-21-Individual-Cities.md

 ## San Francisco, California

 Like Philadelphia, San Francisco foot traffic was largely driven by visits to full-service restaurants.
-Other important sectors included fitness and recreation centers, as well as hotels.
+Other important business types included fitness and recreation centers, as well as hotels.
 While San Francisco instituted their stay-at-home order very early, before they even had reported cases, they experienced a steady rate of infection and then an uptick later in the summer about a month after the reopening phase began.
 As noted above, San Francisco also has the highest adoption of mask use of any study city.

 <div id="altair-chart-6"></div>